ABOUT

 HISTORY

-and shallow answers.
+Over the years, we watched Christianity get buried under judgment, fake smiles, and shallow answers.
 That’s not the Jesus we know.
-That’s not the gospel He
+That’s not the gospel He lived.
+So, we decided to flip the narrative.

 Someone once told us, “Most people don’t like Christianity because they’ve either met a Christian… or they haven’t.”